Clinical Article

 The SELECT trial is particularly relevant to the PBAC recommendation — it demonstrated that semaglutide 2.4mg reduced the risk of major adverse cardiovascular events (MACE) by 20% in adults with established cardiovascular disease and overweight/obesity without diabetes.
 This cardiovascular outcome data is the foundation of the PBAC's recommended indication.

-Set realistic expectations during counselling.
-Most patients won't see significant weight loss during the first 4–8 weeks of dose escalation.
-The full therapeutic effect emerges at the maintenance dose over months.
+• Most patients won't see significant weight loss during the first 4–8 weeks of dose escalation

 Side Effects and Management